WTy-2/spec/src/utilities.md

 # Utilities

-WTy2's syntax is very flexible, which allows for functions to take the role of what are typically built-in language constructs in other languages.
+WTy2's syntax is designed for allowing defining functions that appear similar to built-in language constructsof other languages.
 Below are a few examples:

 ## Do